Sylber: Syllabic Embedding Representation of Speech from Raw Audio

 To test whether \ours\ is categorical, we probe the embeddings of a continuum of speech samples that interpolate rhyming word pairs, inspired by linguistics \citep{liberman1957discrimination}.
 We introduce the Discriminability Index (DI) to quantify the degree of categorical perception of a speech representation model.
 Surprisingly, we observe a transient boundary drawn in the middle of the continuum, showing the best DI across SSL models.
 This suggests that the learned features are discretized in embedding space, contributing to the high efficiency of our syllabic tokens.
 To the best of our knowledge, this is the first demonstration of the validity and effectiveness of speech tokenization at the syllable level, with a tight connection to linguistic theories.

-We summarize our contributions as follows: \begin{itemize}[left=15pt] \item We propose self-segmentation distillation, a novel SSL framework that imposes salient and robust syllabic structure in speech representation. \item The resulting model, \textbf{\ours}, outperforms previous approaches in syllable detection and discovery with a segmentation algorithm with \(O(n)\) time complexity. \item We use this model to build a syllable-level speech tokenization scheme that has significantly lower sampling rate as \textbf{4.27} Tok/s on average, \textbf{6-7} times improvement over previous HuBERT tokens. \item We demonstrate that fully intelligible speech can be reconstructed from syllabic tokens, and that these units are better suited for spoken language understanding. \item We demonstrate that categorical perception arises in \ours, projecting audio to a more categorical embedding space than previous SSL models. \end{itemize}
+We summarize our contributions as follows: \begin{itemize}[left=15pt] \item We propose \textbf{\ours}, a novel SSL framework that imposes salient and robust syllabic structure in speech representation. \item \ours outperforms previous approaches in syllable detection and discovery with a more efficient segmentation algorithm with \(O(n)\) time complexity. \item The syllable segmentation by Sylber is generalizable to noisy conversational speech and even to unseen languages (Spanish and Mandarin) while being trained only on English audiobook \item We use this model to build a new dynamic speech tokenization scheme that has significantly lower sampling rate as \textbf{4.27} Tok/s on average, \textbf{6-7} times improvement over HuBERT tokens. \item We demonstrate that fully intelligible speech can be reconstructed from syllabic tokens, and that these units are suited for lexical and syntactic understanding. \item We demonstrate that categorical perception arises in \ours, projecting audio to a more categorical embedding space than previous SSL models. \end{itemize}